 Q: What is an Upper GI Endoscopy?

-Q: Can I have my procedure done in the office rather than the hospital?
+Q: Can I have my procedure performed at your facility rather than the hospital?

 Q: Can I fill out my insurance and medical forms before coming to my appointment?